-Ambient intelligence technology (AmT) is an emerging discipline that brings intelligence to our life environments and makes those environments sensitive to us.
-It's a network of hidden intelligent interfaces that recognize our presence and utilize our environment to our needs.
-Ambient Intelligence is a multidisciplinary field of research, it's the convergence of electronic engineering, computer science, telecommunication, artificial intelligence and Social intelligence.
-Recently, AmT has been an efficient tool for the healthcare, e-health and telemedicine.
+Ambient Intelligent technology (AmIT) is a new paradigm in information and communication technology, ICT, aimed at empowering people's capabilities by the means of digital environments that are sensitive, adaptive, and responsive to human needs, habits, gestures, and emotions.AmIT is a multidisciplinary field of research, it's the convergence of electronic engineering, computer science, telecommunication, artificial intelligence and Social intelligence.
+Recently, AmIT has been an efficient tool for the healthcare, e-health and telemedicine.
 This technology enables the elderly people and people with disabilities to improve their quality of life.
-This paper discusses the role of AmT in improving the life quality of elderly people.
+This paper discusses the role of AmIT in improving the life quality of elderly people.
+It presents a framework for enhancing the life quality of elderly using Ambient Intelligent Technology (AmIT)

-Keywords: Elderly Healthcare, ambient intelligence, Computational Intelligence, Social Computing, Artificial intelligence.
+Keywords: Elderly Healthcare, ambient intelligence technology, Social Computing, Assistive technologies for elderly Artificial intelligence, networking